 For The Web

-Information architecture is a practice that’s committed to improving the experience of human-computer interaction.
-It achieves this by engineering the structure of application user interfaces.
+Information architecture is a practice that’s committed to improving the human-centered design of information technology by providing the conceptual “blueprint” for application user interfaces.

 As humans interact with computing interfaces, we increasingly contribute to our own personal and networked web of information and information relationships.
 Over time we naturally become dependent on the information we’ve stored to recall previous knowledge or to influence and create new knowledge.
 However, as our personal and organizational repositories of information grow, it becomes more challenging to discover, interpret, manage, and use information in an efficient manner.